“What has been will be again, what has been done will be done again; there is nothing new under the sun.” -Ecclesiastes 1:9

 The documents listed below represent statements of faith from critical turning points in the life of the Church.
 The truths pointed out in each of these were borne out of particular “issues” of their days.
 Since, as Solomon said in Ecclesiastes 1:9, “there is nothing new under the sun”, and since we are seeing the same discussions and debates dividing the Church today, and since these articles are based on Scripture, we believe these confessions and this creed are applicable to our lives today.

-(1561) was written during a time when there was a need for a clear and comprehensive statement which differentiated the Reformed faith from the Catholic belief as well as from Anabaptist teachings.
+The Belgic Confession (1561) was written during a time when there was a need for a clear and comprehensive statement that differentiated the Reformed faith from the Catholic belief as well as from Anabaptist teachings.

 The Canons of Dort (1618-19) came from an international synod of Reformed people held in Dordrecht, Netherlands in 1618-19.
 While this synod accomplished many other things as well, one of its main purposes was to adjudicate a theological controversy (Arminianism) concerning the way in which believers receive the benefit of Christ.